 You should get a minimum of 10% of your daily calories from protein.
 (For a target of grams, multiply your weight in pounds by 0.36.)
-And you want it from a variety of sources throughout the day: A tub of low-fat Greek yogurt for breakfast has about 20 grams; a serving of skinless chicken breast at lunch, about 25 grams; and a cup of black beans in your dinner, about 15 grams.
+And you want it from a variety of sources throughout the day: A 6-ounce container of low-fat Greek yogurt for breakfast has about 17 grams; a serving of skinless chicken breast at lunch has about 25 grams; and a cup of black beans at dinner, about 15 grams.
 Your body breaks down and reuses the protein in many ways.

 One of the most common signs that you're not getting enough protein is swelling (also called edema), especially in your abdomen, legs, feet, and hands.
 A possible explanation: The proteins that circulate in your blood -- albumin, in particular -- help keep fluid from building up in your tissues.
 But many things can cause edema, so be sure to check with your doctor in case it's more serious.

 Your brain uses chemicals called neurotransmitters to relay information between cells.
 Many of these neurotransmitters are made of amino acids, which are the building blocks of protein.
 So a lack of protein in your diet could mean your body can't make enough of those neurotransmitters, and that would change how your brain works.
 With low levels of dopamine and serotonin, for example, you may feel depressed or overly aggressive.

 These are made up of proteins like elastin, collagen, and keratin.
 When your body can't make them, you could have brittle or thinning hair, dry and flaky skin, and deep ridges on your fingernails.
 Your diet isn't the only possible cause, of course, but it's something to consider.